holoisme/TruthTableGenerator/README.md

 F  | F  | F

 ### The IMPLICATION operation.
-For a given proposition p and q, "if p then q" is false only if p is true and q is false, and is true otherwise. "if p then q" is written here either as `p -> q` or `p → q`. <br>
+For given propositions p and q, "if p then q" is false only if p is true and q is false, and is true otherwise. "if p then q" is written here either as `p -> q` or `p → q`. <br>
 p  | q  | p -> q
 -- | -- | ----
 T  | T  | T